Cincinnati Bearcats: Miami (OH)

+West Virginia

+The teams met 20 times between 1921 and 2011, every year from 2005 to 2011, as conference foes and members of the Big East Conference.
+The schools have competed as Big 12 Conference opponents since 2023, after Cincinnati's invite into the conference.
+West Virginia leads Cincinnati in the series 17-3-1 since 2011.

 Louisville

 Cincinnati and the University of Louisville battled annually for the Keg of Nails.
 This rivalry dated back to 1929, but ended when Louisville joined the Atlantic Coast Conference in 2014.

-The men's basketball teams of both schools have also participated in a fierce rivalry historically, with Louisville leading the all time series 53–43.
+The men's basketball teams of both schools have also participated in a fierce rivalry historically, with Louisville leading the all time series 53–44.

 The schools continue to play in other sports, primarily an annual game in baseball.

 Memphis

 The rivalry between these two schools dates to their first men's college football game in 1966, and has continued across all sports, with the basketball series gaining attention as well, having started in 1968.

 Interest in the series was renewed with both teams reuniting in the American Athletic Conference and Memphis's basketball reemergence.
 Football has also intensified, with both teams playing in the 2019 American Athletic Conference Football Championship Game.
 The series is expected to go into hiatus upon Cincinnati's move to the Big 12 conference in July 2023.